korandr/markup-tg-logger/CANGELOG.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.1.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html)

+## [Unreleased]

+### Changed
+- Improved handling of malformed HTML code when splitting text into messages using `HtmlMessageSplitter`.
+Now throws explicit, informative exceptions when encountering issues like improper escaping.
+Error messages include the problematic character, its position, surrounding context, and the full text for easier debugging.

+## Fixed
+- Fixed HTML attribute parsing to support valueless attributes.
+Currently, Telegram supports only one such attribute, `expandable` in the `blockquote` tag.
+Tags containing such attributes previously caused a `HtmlMessageSplitter` failure.

 ## [1.0.0] - 2025-07-16
 - [Github](https://github.com/korandr/markup-tg-logger/releases/tag/v1.0.0)
 - [PyPI](https://pypi.org/project/markup-tg-logger/1.0.0/)